 Try to include different varieties in your diet, since their nutritional and health value differs from one variety to the next.

-It isn’t that one single variety stands out above all others, but rather that each variety may be a boost in different types of ailments.
+It isn’t that one single variety stands out above all others, but rather that each variety may be a boost to treat different types of ailments.